More than 91% of Bexar County has had at least one COVID vaccine dose | Track the numbers

 The following numbers are provided by San Antonio Metro Health.
 A full breakdown can be found here.

-- 1.533 million eligible Bexar County residents have received at least one dose of the coronavirus vaccine, representing 91.7% of the county's population eligible to receive a vaccination.
+- 1.533 million eligible Bexar County residents have received at least one dose of the coronavirus vaccine as of Thursday, Oct.
+28, representing 91.7% of the county's population eligible to receive a vaccination.

-- 1.273 million eligible Bexar County residents are fully vaccinated, representing 76.1% of the county's population eligible to receive a vaccination.
+- 1.273 million eligible Bexar County residents are fully vaccinated as of Thursday, Oct.
+28, representing 76.1% of the county's population eligible to receive a vaccination.

 The CDC states that "when a high percentage of the community is immune to a disease (through vaccination and/or prior illness)," that community will have reached herd immunity, "making the spread of this disease from person to person unlikely."